Codimension 2 cycles on products of projective homogeneous surfaces: Introduction

 This paper is organized as follows.
-In Sections \ref{section2} and \ref{section3}, we recall basics of the topological filtration and the gamma filtration on the Grothendieck ring as well as their torsion subgroups of the product of Severi-Brauer varieties.
-In Section \ref{section4}, we determine the bound of the torsion in codimension $2$ cycles on the product of $n$ conics or the product of $n$ Pfister quadric surfaces.
-In particular, we determine the torsion of the product of four conics or the product of four Pfister quadric surfaces in terms of the indexes of the corresponding algebras.
-In the last part of this section, we also present its application to a Galois cohomology group in degree $3$.
-In Section \ref{section5}, we find a general lower bound of the torsion in codimension $2$ cycles on the product of $n$ Severi-Brauer surfaces.
-Using this bound, we determine the maximal torsion subgroup of the Chow group of codimension $2$ cycles on the product of three Severi-Brauer surfaces.
+In Section \ref{section2}, we recall basic definitions and facts used in the rest of the paper.
+In Section \ref{section4}, we determine $\cM(\C_{n})$ and the torsion of $\C_{4}$.
+In the last part of the section, we present its application to a Galois cohomology group.
+In Section \ref{section5}, we find a general lower bound for $\cM(\SBS_{n})$.
+Using this bound, we determine $\cM(\SBS_{3})$.
 In the last section, we recover a result of Izhboldin and Karpenko and extend it to the product of three quadric surfaces with the same discriminant.